richard-scryber/scryber.core/docs/dynamic_loading.rst

 ================================

-With scryber it is perfectly possible and fully supported to load content from a string, a compound string, an XMLReader, or a http response stream.
+With scryber it is perfectly possible and fully supported to load content from a string, a compound string, an XMLReader, a sql blob, or a http response stream.

 Ultimately the source of the template is up to the developer.